-Benzodiazepine medications, such as Clonazepam, are a class of drugs that work on the central nervous system as a depressant or sedative.
+Clonazepam is a type of benzodiazepine medication (also known as benzos), which are a class of drugs that work on the central nervous system as a depressant or sedative.
 Clonazepam, also known as the brand name “Klonopin”, is typically prescribed by doctors for panic disorders, as its main function is to slow down bodily and brain functions related to anxiety and stress.
-Unfortunately, however, Klonopin is habit-forming and many users end up becoming physically and psychologically dependent to the drug.
+Unfortunately, however, Klonopin is habit-forming and many users end up forming a physical and psychological addiction to the drug.
 In fact, the Drug Abuse Warning Network (DAWN) reported that over 61,000 people sought emergency care for a negative reaction involving the nonmedical, recreational use of clonazepam in 2011.
 It is, therefore, essential that one knows the side-effects and withdrawal symptoms that may experienced when starting such a medication, along with treatment options if one becomes addicted to the drug.

 Clonazepam Side Effects